frontegg/terraform-provider-frontegg/docs/index.md

 workspaces, you will need to configure multiple copies of the provider.

-Note that the client ID and secret key are *not* the client ID and secret key that appear in "Workspace Settings".
+Note that the client ID and secret key are *not* the client ID and secret key that appear in environment "Settings".
 You need to generate a workspace API key and secret specifically for the Terraform provider's use in the administration
 portal: